 6. The Head Shakers: A strange phenomenon occurs when a pastor is preaching or teaching.
 The Head Shakers (usually the resident theologians of the church) vigorously shake their heads in disagreement of every point the pastor makes.
 This is the beginning of a long theological siege.
 The Head Shakers always know better.

-7. The Finance Team: Perhaps you’ve heard of the church treasurer’s prayer?
+7. The Church Treasurer: Perhaps you’ve heard of the church treasurer’s prayer?
 Lord, if you’ll keep the pastor humble, we promise to keep him poor.
 Most pastors will get this joke!
 It’s a well-known fact that the majority of pastors don’t make much money, and many aren’t in a position to retire when their peers do.
 Moreover, churches often don’t like to spend money on their pastors.
 For some members, the thought of money going toward pastors or their families is seen as being financially irresponsible, and thus raises in pay are deeply resented.
 More than one church conflict has been triggered by concerns about the pastor being paid too much.
+I thank God for blessing my life with members on the finance team who have always looked to the welfare of our family.
+Sadly, I know this is not the case with many pastors.

 8. The Church Peach: Dearly beloved of all, this living saint accumulates power by their sheer presence and “good works.”
 Since no one in the church has ever seen an ounce of sin manifested in this person, it becomes a near impossibility to persuade others of the very dark side they may have experienced.